datsoftlyngby/dat2sem2020SpringBornholm/docs/Modul2/Week4-Frontend/jsp.md

     <input type="submit" value="Login"/>
 </form>
 ```
-Notice the use of hidden input type.
-Something the user will not see, but an information that the servlet can use to determine how to handle the request.
+Notice the use of the hidden input type.
+Something the user will not see, but an information that the servlet can use, in this case to determine how to handle the request.

 ** In the servlet** we can read the data like this:
 ```java